 Let’s start with the burning question here: what does dill pickle soup taste like?!

-Zupa Ogórkowa is a classic Polish soup with a tangy taste that’s balanced with a creamy broth, and flavored mainly of garlic and dill.
-Yes, you can taste the pickles (aka fermented cucumbers), but don't worry, they cut through the soup’s richness well.
+Zupa Ogórkowa is a classic Polish soup with a tangy taste that’s balanced with a creamy broth, and flavored mainly with garlic and dill.
+Yes, you can taste the pickles (aka fermented cucumbers), but don’t worry, they cut through the soup’s richness well.

 This creamy dill pickle soup is a lovely pairing of comfort food and nutrition, and it’s a great way to stay warm in the winter!
+It’s also a beautiful addition to Christmas dinner or another holiday meal.

 Like Kristen Bell revealed to Good Morning America and Today, I fully agree that this soup is perfect for the holidays!